Gman-Superfly/Neuro_Symbolic_Homeostat/The_Neuro_Symbolic_Homeostat_Paper_V1.md

 ## 9. Limitations

-- The implemented stiffness path is weighted Jacobi for the stated quadratic/SPD system when $P=\operatorname{diag}(H)$; classical Jacobi additionally requires $\alpha=1$, an inactive epsilon floor, and no box-clipping change.
+- The implemented stiffness path is weighted Jacobi for the stated quadratic/SPD system when $P=\mathrm{diag}(H)$; classical Jacobi additionally requires $\alpha=1$, an inactive epsilon floor, and no box-clipping change.
 Gaussian BP is related literature context, not an implemented solver path.
 - Curvature underreporting or a start-point-only bound that fails along the proposal segment invalidates the fixed-step contraction premise.
 Projected Armijo can test shorter realized displacements.
 Monotone restoration prevents an uphill proposal from replacing accepted state, but it cannot recover a missing bound or guarantee progress.
 - Update preconditioning uses a positive diagonal approximation.
 The theorem controls the full Hessian through the normalized matrix $P^{-1/2}HP^{-1/2}$; it does not assume that $P$ diagonalizes $H$.
 - The controlled escape construction is designed to test anisotropic precision allocation and is not representative of arbitrary nonconvex landscapes.